 It’s true that playing more board games will make you a better board game developer.
 However, when you’re first getting started, you might not even be sure if you’re into board gaming at all.
 Even if you are into board gaming, you may not have the cash on hand to buy a whole bunch of new games.

 To help you get started in your board game development journey, I’ve made a list of five classic board games which you can pick up, all combined, for just $64.63.
-They’re all great games, but I’ve made this list specifically based on three criteria that I think work to your benefit.
+All are great games, but I’ve made this list specifically based on three criteria that I think work to your benefit.

 - They’re cheap.

-- They’re readily available and have a large community that likes to talk about them.
+- Each one is readily available and have a large community that likes to talk about them.

 - All these games together will teach you a wide variety of mechanics.